nickcopi/cmsc355project/README.md

 ## Note
 All of our tests are confirmed to pass on a virtual device with Pixel 2 API 27

+## Iteration Three

+During this iteration we did a color/theme and general UI overhaul and made everything look so much less terrible than last iteration and now have a consistent black and green color scheme.
+The sales and automove upgrades were implemented, as well as actually automoving and a button for it.
+An automatic save system was implemented as well, and the entire game object was made serializable.

+We implemented and wrotes tests for user stories:
+- As a player I want to be able to move between the ingame and upgrade menu without money or upgrades disappearing so that I can play more effectively.
+- As a player that wants to make more money with less effort I want to be able to be able to unlock an auto move upgrade so that I can make money while not interacting with the game directly.
+- As a player trying to make money, I want to be able to purchase sales upgrades, so that I can sell more items at once for more profit.

+The following non user story issues were also implemented:
+- Make the linter not sad.
+- Implement autosaving

+In making the linter happy, A LOT of changes were made and things improved, although in the end there was one warning that couldn't be defeated.
+There is a "Accessibility in Custom Views" warning it gives for the way the touch listener is added to the surface view.
+It wants the performClick method of the surface view to be overriden but even doing that didn't supress it so it is just staying as it is and doesn't seem like a big deal for the way our application functions.

 ## Iteration Two

 During this iteration we got done a lot of upgrade related and item selling work.
 The game structure was also refactored greatly so that there is now a game object and there aren't just a bunch of things slapped onto the ingame activity.